Who will win? If you want a simple way to bet on football, learn to bet the moneyline.

 12 interesting NFL bets to watch

-The NFL season may end on Super Bowl Sunday, but the action doesn't stop and the opportunities to get involved with longer term NFL futures bets starts as soon as the confetti has fallen.
+NFL futures bets start as soon as the Super Bowl confetti has fallen, and the odds fluctuate throughout the season with each week's games.
 Our team of betting experts and sports journalists looked at some of the best NFL bets this week.

 Lamar Jackson hoping for an injury-free 2022 campaign © Scott Galvin-USA TODAY Sports